Angel Number 666

 How is 666 different from 6 or 66?

-The single 6 asks whether you are taking care of what matters.
+One 6 points to everyday responsibility for the people and things in your care.
 The double 66 amplifies the domestic and service focus.
 666 pushes the question to its limit: is your caretaking sustainable, balanced, and honest?
 The triple pattern is an audit, not just an intensification.

 Doreen Virtue (2005).
 Angel Numbers 101.
 Hay House